Back - Main Menu

 The electron is a tiny gravity funnel.
 However, at the level of the electron, gravity is very small in proportion to the other forces.
 The vortex called the electron is composed of an inward nether flow which is, at any point, 45 degrees from a radial drawn through that point.
 This inward nether flow is what has been termed "charge".
 The inward radial vector of this flow is termed "micro-gravity".
 The tangential vector of this flow is the cause of electromagnetic radiation.

-The flow into a micro-gravity funnel is composed elements of nether coming from an infinite distance to the hole where they turn 90 degrees into the 4th dimension.
-Each element begins widely expanded and compresses as it approaches the hole.
+If the electron were to hold still long enough to see what is going on with it, one would see that the flow into a micro-gravity funnel is composed elements of nether coming from an infinite distance to the hole where they turn 90 degrees into the 4th dimension.
+Each element begins widely expanded and compresses slightly as it approaches the hole.
 It is like a long strand with a square cross-section that is infinitely small near the hole and quite large at a far distance from the hole.
 It is actually an element of nether flow into the hole and moves inward slowly when far away and at the speed of light near the hole.
 So, as it nears the hole it compresses in its two tangential directions and expands in its radial direction.
 It does not exist except as a means of helping the mind to understand the behavior of the nether moving toward and into the hole.
 There are an infinite number of these elements moving toward and into the hole all the time.
 They are analogous to drops of water in an ocean in that they are part of the nether ocean, but have no boundary to maintain their integrity as a separate unit.

 Often, people wonder why these elements of nether moving into the holes of subatomic entities do not empty our space of nether.
 They are doing so.
 However, each electron hole has a radius that is about 10 -57 meter.
 According to most textbooks on physics, the radius of a typical atomic nucleus is approximately 10 -15 meter, and the radius of a typical atom is approximately 10 -10 meter.
 This leaves an ocean of nether between the electron holes in a typical atom that is 10 47 times as large as the radius of the electron hole.
 The distances between atoms is even greater than the distances within atoms.